persalys/persalys/python/doc/user_manual/graphical_interface/physical_model/user_manual_physical_model.rst

 The user requires the parallelization of the computation when checking the check box **Parallelize status**.
-Because of a bug in the module of Code_Aster, it is necessary to uncheck **Parallelize status** before launching analyses using Code_Aster solver.
+Because of a temporary problem with the module of Code_Aster, it is necessary to uncheck **Parallelize status** before launching analyses using Code_Aster solver.

 The combo box **Fitting machines** lists all the machines defined in the xml file where the computation can be realized.